Details

 We always recommend providing recipients with a way to unsubscribe from SMS, from within the SMS itself.
 You can do this via;

-- An SMS opt-out link: A link that, when visited by the recipient, opts them out of receiving SMS communications.
+- An SMS opt-out link: A link that, when visited by the recipient, unsubscribes them from the list that your SMS was sent to.
 This link can be automatically added from the screen where you compose your SMS.
+You should use this option if you are sending the SMS from a brand name / company name.

-- Contact details: Provide a message instructing the recipient to call or email a specific number or email address to opt out of receiving SMS communications.
+- Contact details: Provide a message instructing the recipient to contact a specific phone number or email address to opt out of receiving SMS communications.

 How-to Guide